Considering cataract surgery? Here's what you should know

 Nearly 25.7 million Americans over age 40 have cataracts and the number is projected to increase to 45.6 million by 2050.
 While the only way to remove cataracts is with surgery, the right time to have surgery depends on the individual patient.

-Although the prospect of cataract surgery can be intimidating, the procedure itself is the most common elective surgery among Medicare beneficiaries in the United States.
-Multiple studies have shown that it can improve quality of life, reduce the risk of falling and the risk of car crashes.
+Although the prospect of cataract surgery can be intimidating, the procedure is the most common elective surgery among Medicare beneficiaries in the U.S. Multiple studies have shown that it can improve quality of life, reduce the risk of falling and the risk of car crashes.